 Leather is a strong, long-lasting material created from the hides of assorted animals.
 There are several types, including full grain, top grain, split grain, corrected grain, and bonded leather, which vary in quality and durability.
-Leather processing can also differ to create distinct results, from aniline to nubuck to metallic leather.
+Leather processing can also differ to create distinct results, from aniline to nubuck leather to even metallic leather.

 What is Waxed Leather